PC-Logix/LanteaCraft/README.md

 Greg Ewing: Original SGCraft mod, and code.

-Delta NP's SGCraft texture pack for new textures.
+Delta NP: SGCraft texture pack for new textures.

+AfterLifeLochie: Code refactoring, and new features to be announced.